 Phoebe is a Neuroscience and Visual Arts double major and Computer Science minor who designed experiments around human perception and usability.

 Camilo is a 2019 James Stacy Coles Summer Research fellow.
 As a Computer Science major and Sociology minor, he studied how to solve computer-aided design problems.

 Mackenzie doubled majored in Computer Science and Performance Arts, with a minor in Hispanic Studies.
 Under Dr. Harmon, she studied the intersection between human-computer interaction and theater.

 Lyndbergh developed a mobile app toward helping athletes prevent injury and reach new personal records.

-Jigyasa is a Computer Science major and Urban Studies minor studying the intersection between mental health with natural language processing and interactive narrative.
+Jigyasa is a Computer Science major and Urban Studies minor who studied the intersection between mental health with natural language processing and interactive narrative.